 Applying together as a family keenly indicates to immigration officials how serious you and your loved ones are about settling down here.
 Nonetheless, it can be a challenging task to synthesise your collective strengths and contributions into a single package.
 This is where Paul Immigrations can give your application the edge it needs.

 A well-executed cover letter will effectively convey your family’s strong intentions and eligibility.
 Enlist the help of professional writing services at Paul Immigrations to elevate your profile.
 They will be able to compose a cover letter exclusively for your application to secure that coveted status.

 Since immigration authorities have to go through thousands of applications, your submission should be properly organised, containing only the latest and most relevant paperwork.
 Moreover, your forms should be completely filled out with accurate information.
 Seek the help of the Paul Immigrations team to accomplish each step of the process efficiently.

-To apply together at the same time, you can apply for PR with your family as dependants.
+You can apply for PR with your family as dependants.
 In this case, the term ‘dependant’ refers exclusively to your spouse and your biological or legally adopted children who are under 21 and unwed.
-You can include dependants in your application under Professionals, Technical Personnel and Skilled Workers (PTS) scheme or the Global Investor Programme (GIP).
+You can include dependants in your application under:

-Alternatively, if you or your spouse already has PR, whoever has PR status can sponsor the application for the rest of the family afterwards.
+You may sponsor their application via the Family Scheme.
 Your child can also apply on their own merits if they hold Student Passes.

 All individuals above 21 must apply for PR on their own or with their Singaporean spouse under the following:

 Nonetheless, Singapore understands the importance of your role as the primary caregiver for your child.
 Hence, in these extenuating circumstances, your child may still gain entry to live here under the LTVP scheme.

-It is understandable that you might hope to attain all of the above perks for your dear parents.
 Unfortunately, only citizens can sponsor Singapore PR for their aged parents.
-Nonetheless, they can still stay with you in the city by holding an LTVP.
+They can still stay with you in the city by holding an LTVP.